 After completing an Honours Degree in Physics and an MSc in Environmental Science, Noel worked for a short period based at Essex University, where he was engaged in research investigating atmospheric inputs to the North Sea as part of the European funded North Sea Project.

-Noel Joined the Met Office in 1991 where he initially worked on the development of the NAME model.
-Noel then worked in the consultancy area of the Met Office using both NAME and short range dispersion models to perform atmospheric impact assessments for both the Government and the Environment Agency.
+Noel Joined the Met Office in 1991 where he initially worked on the development of the Met Office Dispersion Model model.
+Noel then worked in the consultancy area of the Met Office using both Met Office Dispersion Model and short range dispersion models to perform atmospheric impact assessments for both the Government and the Environment Agency.
 After exploring the influence of the weather on health, Noel was involved in the development of the Health Forecast Unit at the Met Office.
 In order to better understand how science was used to formulate policy, Noel was seconded for several years to Defra's air quality division and then later to the Royal Commission on Environmental Pollution, where he was involved in the formulation of several Command Reports.
 Noel returned to the Met Office in 2010 to take up his current role at the Pirbright Institute.